Kostadin Stoyanov: International career

 In June 2007 he participated with the team in the European Football Championship for amateurs - UEFA Regions' Cup in Bulgaria.
 On 26 June 2007 Stoyanov played in the final of the tournament, but Bulgaria lost the match against Poland with 1:2.
-On 2 October 2009 Stoyanov was called by the manager of the Bulgarian national football team Stanimir Stoilov for the matches against Cyprus and Georgia.
+On 2 October 2009 Stoyanov was called by the manager of the Bulgaria national football team Stanimir Stoilov for the matches against Cyprus and Georgia.